 In addition to her academic activities, Marcia has worked commercially as a Web Developer and Accessibility consultant.

 Marcia is a Fellow of the Higher Education Academy (FHEA) having completed the Postgraduate Certificate in Teaching Higher Education (PgCTHE) by portfolio in 2015.

 In addition to supervising projects at BSc, MSc and PhD level, she is currently also involved in teaching on the following units:

 - Computer and Network Security (also unit co-ordinator)

 - Content Creation and Design (also unit co-ordinator)

-Authentication systems, Cyberstalking , Security, Usability, Accessibility and Privacy (especially in smart and online virtual community contexts).
+- Authentication systems, Cyberstalking , Security, Usability, Accessibility and Privacy.

 - M. Gibson & A. Brown (2015) ‘The Importance of Controlling Your Online Presence - Understanding and Pre-empting Attacks that use your Public Information’.
 In E. Short & J. Barnes (Eds.), A Practical Guide to Coping with Cyberstalking (pp. 63-71).
 Andrews UK.